ITCSA’s Block ‘n’ Tackle™

 Alterations, additions etc would be an additional cost item after the initial system development is complete.
 You are welcome to develop your own Business Processes, using your Business Process Design Interface and existing “atoms” (use cases and views) with free Technical Assistance from ITCSA.
 However if you need us to sequence new Contract Types and Business Processes on the Business Process Design Interface, and for any coding required (such as for new Views or Use Cases) there will be an additional cost to you, based on a reasonable hourly rate.
 This means that if you require new or altered forms to collect different sets of data, there is a fee.
 If you prefer, we can entirely take over the development of further stages, including refining Business Processes, in consultation with you, at the same reasonable rate.
 We can assist to the extent of dedicating one or more Build Squads to each Member Site, continuously.
 See The General for typical prices.

 As you, or IT employees you have, learn how to effectively compose Business Process and Contract Types, with our assistance, you will become more independent of us for your Business Process Design requirements, using your Business Process Design Interface.
+Note that it is usually possible to add any required field to an existing table.
+New tables may require more investigation, as with new functions.
+In any case the mobile/desktop apps will have to be updated by us, and re-downloaded by you and your employees.

 Trade Mark Registered